Michael A. Taylor Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in MLB.
+- The 8.4 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have the 14th-ranked team ERA among all league pitching staffs (4.11).
+- The Rangers' 4.08 team ERA ranks 14th among all league pitching staffs.

-- Rangers pitchers combine to give up 147 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Rangers pitchers combine to surrender 157 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

-- His last time out came on Tuesday against the Arizona Diamondbacks, when the lefty tossed eight scoreless innings while giving up four hits.
+- In his last time out on Sunday against the Minnesota Twins, the left-hander went 5 1/3 innings, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.